TheReverend403/FoxBotNG/README.md

 If you have no foxbot.conf.dist (almost definitely the case if you downloaded a binary), save a copy from https://raw.githubusercontent.com/FoxDev/FoxBotNG/master/foxbot.conf.dist to foxbot.conf.

+The bot looks for it's config in the same folder as the jar, so make sure they're together.

 Automatic generation of a default config may be worked on in future.